Lox, Stock, and Barrel

 Boiling the kelp softens it (as well as removes any possible bacteria from kelp that has been stored in the fridge for up to a week), so you don't need to julienne the kelp too thinly.
 About the 1/4 inch thick is fine.
 In fact, if the kelp is julienned too thinly, it will break easily and the relish won't have enough texture.
 It's best if the kelp has a small amount of chewiness.

-Either my soy sauce has a higher salt content or there may be slightly too much soy sauce in this recipe.
-I recommend adding the soy sauce to taste, starting conservatively, letting it boil down and then tasting and adding more soy sauce if necessary.
+If you aren't sure how to estimate how much kelp you have, then only add part of of the soy sauce the to kelp.
+When the soy sauce partially reduces, taste and add more soy sauce it isn't salty enough.
 Also note that the dish gets a little saltier after it sits overnight in the fridge; the dish should have only a light soy sauce flavor when its done cooking.

 The relish improves after it sits in the fridge overnight or for 1 or more days.
 I think this is because this gives the konbu time to release its flavor into the sauce (apparently the konbu still has lots of flavor to release), so the sauce gets even more umami.